46ki75/notionrs/docs/contribute/integration-test.md

 # Integration Tests

-Integration tests are stored in the `/tests/` directory.
+Integration tests are written within the `integration_tests` module and stored in the `/tests/` directory.

 ## Integration Test Strategy